 - follow the advice and instructions of local authorities

 French Polynesia is located in an active seismic zone and is prone to earthquakes.
 Tsunamis and earthquakes occur.

 A tsunami can occur within minutes of a nearby earthquake.
 However, the risk of tsunami can remain for several hours following the first tremor.

 If you’re staying on the coast, familiarize yourself with the region’s evacuation plans in the event of a tsunami warning.

 - police: 17

 - firefighters: 18

-There is no resident Canadian government office in French Polynesia.
-You can obtain consular assistance and further information from the Consulate General of Australia in New Caledonia under the Canada-Australia Consular Services Sharing Agreement.
+There is no Canadian government office in French Polynesia.
+You can obtain consular assistance from the Australian Consulate General to French Polynesia in Papeete, Tahiti, and the Australian Consulate General to New Caledonia, in Nouméa, under the Canada-Australia Consular Services Sharing Agreement.

 Nouméa - Consulate General of Australia

 American Samoa, Cook Islands, Fiji, French Polynesia, Kiribati, Niue, Samoa, Tokelau, Tonga, Tuvalu, Wallis and Futuna